jmprado/HealthEquityApp/README.md

 Folder HealthEquityApp
 - App with all the features requested in the instructions file "COBRA refresh coding exercises.pptx"

+Javascript Operations
+- The frontend guess API call and DOM manipulation code is in the file HealthEquityApp/HealthEquityApp/wwwroot/js/site.js

 **What is missing**